-Days 3-5: Exploring the Yosemite Valley
+Days 4 & 5: Exploring & Hiking in the Yosemite Valley

 Day 6: Yosemite’s High Country / Tioga Road / Tuolumne Meadows / Lee Vining

 Spend the day following the Tioga Road, a 47-mile scenic drive that connects Crane Flats with 9,943-foot Tioga Pass.
 The highest automobile road in California, it offers endless panoramas of forested mountainsides, meadows, lakes and granite domes.
 We stop to view many highlights along the way, which may include North Dome, Olmsted Point, Soda Springs, Tioga Lake and Dana Meadows.
-The alpine scenery in the park’s higher eastern elevations is splendid, and summer wildflowers dot the expansive high-country meadows with color.
+The alpine scenery in the park’s higher eastern elevations is splendid, and summer wildflowers often dot the expansive high-country meadows with color.
 Enjoy easy hikes away from the road and crowds.
 Crossing Tioga Pass, descend to the eastern flank of the Sierras where we spend the night at a lodge in Lee Vining near Mono Lake.

 Day 7: Mono Lake—Canoeing / Tuolumne Meadows / El Portal

 Rise early to watch the sunrise over Mono Lake, when the tufa towers—limestone pinnacles that rise out of the lake's surface—are illumined in dawn’s golden glow.
 Formed at least 760,000 years ago, this saline soda lake has no outlet, causing high levels of salts to accumulate and making its water alkaline.
 Mono Lake forms an important oasis in the arid Great Basin, filled with brine shrimp that create vital habitat for 2 million migratory and nesting birds.
-Learn about the fascinating geology of the area over breakfast in the field, followed by a private canoe paddle on the lake.
+Learn about the fascinating geology of the area over a picnic breakfast in the field, followed by a private canoe paddle on the lake.

-We then head back over Tioga Pass for more exploration, with entirely different views unfolding as we travel westward, cresting the high mountain saddle and dropping back down into Yosemite Valley.
+We then head back over Tioga Pass, with entirely different views unfolding as we travel westward, cresting the high mountain saddle and dropping back down into Yosemite Valley.
 The park roadway, which crosses the southern edge of subalpine Tuolumne Meadows at 8,600 feet, is the only roads across the High Sierra until you are south of Mt.
 Whitney—marking the northern end of the largest contiguous roadless wilderness in the continental U.S. We stop to hike in the meadows, filled with wildflowers in season.
 The Tuolumne River meanders quietly through the meadow channel, cascading over the granite river bottom against a backdrop of rugged peaks and glacially carved domes.
 Declared a Wild and Scenic River by Congress in 1984, the Tuolumne originates in the high country near the east side of the park.
 By early evening, we exit the park at El Portal, winding up our Sierra sojourn with a farewell dinner tonight.

-Day 8: Fresno / Depart
+Day 8: Yosemite Climbing Museum / Fresno / Depart